takoikatakotako/en.swiswiswift.com/content/post/2019-01-20/index.md

 +++
-title = "NavigationControllerのRootを切り替える（Swift4.2）"
-url = "2019-01-20"
+title = "Switching the Root of NavigationController（Swift4.2）" url = "2019-01-20"
 date = "2019-01-20"
-description = "NavigationControllerのRootを切り替える（Swift4.2）"
-tags = [
+description = "Switching the Root of NavigationController（Swift4.2）" tags = [
     "iOS",
 ]